NASA Deep Space Network: Deep space

 Tracking vehicles in deep space is quite different from tracking missions in low Earth orbit (LEO).
 Deep space missions are visible for long periods of time from a large portion of the Earth's surface, and so require few stations (the DSN has only three main sites).
 These few stations, however, require huge antennas, ultra-sensitive receivers, and powerful transmitters in order to transmit and receive over the vast distances involved.

 Deep space is defined in several different ways.
 According to a 1975 NASA report, the DSN was designed to communicate with "spacecraft traveling approximately 16,000 km (10,000 miles) from Earth to the farthest planets of the solar system."
 JPL diagrams state that at an altitude of 30,000 km, a spacecraft is always in the field of view of one of the tracking stations.
 The International Telecommunication Union, which sets aside various frequency bands for deep space and near Earth use, defines "deep space" to start at a distance of 2 e6km from the Earth's surface.

+Frequency bands

+The NASA Deep Space Network can both send and receive in all of the ITU deep space bands—S-band (2 GHz), X-band (8 GHz), and Ka-band (32 GHz).
+Frequency usage has in general moved upward over the life of the DSN, as higher frequencies have higher gain for the same size antenna, and the deep space bands are wider, so more data can be returned.
+However, higher frequencies also need more accurate pointing (on the spacecraft) and more precise antenna surfaces (on Earth), so improvements in both spacecraft and the DSN were required to move to higher bands.
+Early missions used S-band for both uplink and downlink.
+Viking (1975) had X-band as an experiment, and Voyager (1977) was the first to use it operationally.
+Similarly, Mars Observer (1994) carried a Ka-band experiment, Mars Reconnaissance Orbiter (2005) had a Ka-band demo, and Kepler (2009) was the first mission to use Ka-band as the primary downlink.

-Because the Moon, the Earth-moon Lagrange points, and the Earth–Sun Lagrangian points L1 and L2, are all closer than 2 million km from Earth (distances are here), they are considered near space and cannot use the ITU's deep space bands.
+However, not all space missions can use these bands.
+The Moon, the Earth-moon Lagrange points, and the Earth–Sun Lagrangian points L1 and L2 are all closer than 2 million km from Earth (distances are here), so they are considered near space and cannot use the ITU's deep space bands.
+Missions at these locations that need high data rates must therefore use the "near space" K band (27 GHz).
+Since NASA has several such missions (such as the James Webb Space Telescope and the Lunar Reconnaissance Orbiter), they have enhanced the Deep Space Network to receive (but not transmit) at these frequencies as well.

+The DSN is also pursuing optical deep space communication, offering greater communication speeds at the cost of susceptibility to weather and the need for extremely precise pointing of the spacecraft.
+This technology is working in prototype form.